October 10, 2023Review Recipe

 - ⅓ cup of heavy cream

-PRO TIP: Don’t slice the zucchini too thin or it will fall apart while cooking.
+Don’t slice the zucchini too thin or it will fall apart while cooking.

 YELLOW ONION: For a more delicate onion flavor, you could swap the yellow onion for a small red onion or three shallots.